NotWoods/tigeroakes.com/content/projects/color-breakdown/index.md

 description: >
   Color Breakdown is a wrapper around a JavaScript port of Android’s Palette API.
   In various projects I’ve worked on, I’ve wanted complementary colors to pair with images.
-  The Palette API automatically extracts prominent colors from images for designs, but is only avaliable in Android.
+  The Palette API automatically extracts prominent colors from images for designs, but is only available in Android.
   The JavaScript port is for Node.js so it requires a script.
   I wanted a simple GUI to handle images for me, so I wrote a Progressive Web App for it.
 ---

 Color Breakdown is a wrapper around a JavaScript port of [Android's Palette API](https://developer.android.com/training/material/palette-colors).
 In various projects I've worked on, I've wanted complementary colors to pair with images.
-The Palette API automatically extracts prominent colors from images for designs, but is only avaliable in Android.
+The Palette API automatically extracts prominent colors from images for designs, but is only available in Android.
 The [JavaScript port](https://github.com/akfish/node-vibrant) is for Node.js so it requires a script.
 I wanted a simple GUI to handle images for me, so I wrote a Progressive Web App for it.